 Welcome to the Literary Education Lab.
-The Lab consists of a central hub of researchers of literary education based at the University of Melbourne and extends to research collaborators around the world.
+Co-founded in 2019 by Larissa McLean Davies and Sarah E. Truman, the Lab consists of a central hub of researchers of literary education based at the University of Melbourne and extends to research collaborators around the world.
 Our diverse projects intersect around the significance of literary texts in English secondary education; the place of literature in qualitative research methodologies; strong STEM themes in literature; and the relationship between literary education and social and climate justice.

 The Teacher-Researchers Project builds on previous research which investigated teachers’ responses to the mandate to teach Australian literature introduced in the Australian Curriculum: English in 2008.
 Findings from this project and other studies indicate the need to support teachers to develop new knowledge about the breadth and variety of Australian texts as well as providing teachers with support to engage deeply with Australian literature to support their pedagogy.
 The Teacher-Researchers program supports secondary English teachers to engage in supported research in cultural collections related to their teaching of literature to extend their literary knowledge and pedagogy.

 The Melbourne Graduate School of Education Funded STEM-Literature Project explores literary texts and speculative fiction with strong science themes as a way of building cross-curricular collaboration between English education and STEM in secondary schools.
 The project foregrounds literary texts that raise questions in areas such as climate change and sustainability, the internet of things, and artificial intelligence.
 The project prioritises the relevance of STEM infused literary texts to help students and teachers think critically about the impact of emerging technologies, the climate crisis, and the future.

 Investigating Literary Knowledge in the Making of English Teachers is a four year ARC Discovery project (DP160101084).
 The project explores the literary education of early career English teachers in order to understand the role that literary knowledge plays in their teaching.
 The project aims to understand how early career English teachers’ literary knowledge develops and changes across the three stages of undergraduate study of English, pre-service education, and early career English teaching.